 Ithaca College students have been recognized for their performance at MUN conferences.
 A short list is available in the sidebar to the right.

 We also try to immerse ourselves a little bit in the culture of our country, primarily through food!
-One semester a guest treated us to genuine homemade Belgian waffles, and we have also enjoyed Bosnian börek, Mexican enchiladas, churros, Thai take-out, and more.
+One semester a guest treated us to genuine homemade Belgian waffles, and we have also enjoyed börek, ceviche, enchiladas, churros, pad thai, and more.

 The MUN process is all about simulation and role-playing, but the learning, team-building and resulting friendships are very real.